vboyev-MSFT/defender-docs/exposure-management/configure-data-connectors.md

 ## Allowlist IP addresses

-To ensure successful connections between your external products and our system, you may need to allowlist specific IP addresses.
-Follow these steps to allowlist IP addresses for your external products:
+To ensure successful connections between MSEM and external products, you may need to allowlist specific Microsoft IP addresses.
+Follow these steps to obtain the required IP addressed and configure it with the external products:

 1. Identify the IP addresses:
    1. Obtain the list of IP addresses that need to be allowlisted.